starschema/COVID-19-data/README.md

 This data set collates a growing number of critical indicators for assessment, monitoring and forecasting of the global COVID-19 situation.
 The data set is maintained by [Starschema](https://starschema.com), an international data services consultancy.

+_As of On March 10, 2023, the Johns Hopkins Coronavirus Resource Center ceased its collecting and reporting of global COVID-19 data.
+Please use WHO, CDC or ECDC data sources for updated case counts._

 ## Real-time data, easy to work with

 A range of data sets have been published that are useful for monitoring and understanding the spread of COVID-19.
 Our efforts are intended to **collate, curate and unify** the most valuable data sources for enterprises, individuals and public health experts to assess the situation and make data-driven decisions.
 This single source easily blends with other data sources so you can analyze the movement of the SARS-CoV-2 pandemic over time, in any context.